Mahayana: Tibetan

-Theravāda school
+Relationship to the Theravāda school

 Role of the Bodhisattva

 In the early Buddhist texts, and as taught by the modern Theravada school, the goal of becoming a teaching Buddha in a future life is viewed as the aim of a small group of individuals striving to benefit future generations after the current Buddha's teachings have been lost, but in the current age there is no need for most practitioners to aspire to this goal.
-Theravada texts do, however, hold that this is a more perfectly virtuous goal.
+Theravāda texts do, however, hold that this is a more perfectly virtuous goal.

-Paul Williams writes that some modern Theravada meditation masters in Thailand are popularly regarded as bodhisattvas.
+Paul Williams writes that some modern Theravāda meditation masters in Thailand are popularly regarded as bodhisattvas.

 Cholvijarn observes that prominent figures associated with the Self perspective in Thailand have often been famous outside scholarly circles as well, among the wider populace, as Buddhist meditation masters and sources of miracles and sacred amulets.
 Like perhaps some of the early Mahāyāna forest hermit monks, or the later Buddhist Tantrics, they have become people of power through their meditative achievements.
 They are widely revered, worshipped, and held to be arhats or (note!) bodhisattvas.